congthanhptnk/Artsy/README.md

 5. Functionality:
     - Login page: Basic and login and sign-up.
     - Main page:
-          -Newsfeed: Lists all the posts from the lastest to the oldest.
+          - Newsfeed: Lists all the posts from the lastest to the oldest.
-          -Upload tab: users can upload their picture, set up the title and caption.
+          - Upload tab: users can upload their picture, set up the title and caption.
-          -Contain navigation bar to logout, go to profile page.
+          - Contain navigation bar to logout, go to profile page.
-          -Posts: a modal view of the post.
+          - Posts: a modal view of the post.
 Users get to comment, like and view the post.
     - Profile:
-          -Contain all the posts the user posted.
+          - Contain all the posts the user posted.